 Telehealth makes care affordable

 Telehealth removes the pressure on healthcare systems as it leverages technology to make care accessible.
-Telehealth encompasses phone-support, internet-based approaches, messaging, and remote monitoring to enable access to care.
+And telehealth is accessible to healthcare businesses through the cloud technologies provided in a reputable managed IT service from IT professionals who know the ins and outs of healthcare.
+This technology encompasses phone support, internet-based approaches, messaging, and remote monitoring to enable access to care.
 Therefore people with depression do not have to struggle in secret as they can connect with a doctor via video chat for online consultation.

 What about costs?
 Well, recent changes to Medicare and HIPAA regulations have facilitated telehealth.
 The changes benefit physicians and patients as physicians get reimbursed for telehealth services.
 Alternatively, a growing number of insurance companies aside from Medicare are covering telehealth.